Mkdadwal/TodoApp/README.md

 # TodoApp
 This is a basic Todo app where you can add a task.
 In this app you can update or delete the task as per your needs.
+And help you to track your daily tasks.

 ### Language :- Kotlin
 ### Framework :- Android Studio